EXTENDED BUSINESS HOURS

 Two of the most popular types of sinks are fireclay and stainless steel.

-Beyond the style and finish of the sink, you’ll also want to keep the mounting type in consideration, your safest bet is to get a sink that is the same mounting type as your previous one.
+Beyond the style and finish of the sink, you’ll also want to keep the mounting type in consideration.
+Your safest bet is to get a sink that is the same mounting type as your previous one.
 This will usually take the least amount of work and save you from having to do any extra cutting or fitting with pipes.

 But if you have your heart set on something different, for example, you want to switch from an under-mount to a ZLINE 30" Rome Dual Mount Single Bowl Fireclay Sink.
 You should be okay.
-Just make sure the new sink will fit inside your cabinet, if you’re unsure reach out to a professional for help.
+Just make sure the new sink will fit inside your cabinet.
+If you’re unsure, reach out to a professional for help.

-Installing New Sink
+Installing a New Sink

 First, take your new sink and dry install it to make sure that there are no problems with things like sizing.
 After you’ve confirmed no issues with the dry install, flip your sink upside down and add your silicone all around the outside lip.
 After you’ve applied the silicone, place the sink into the opening on your counter and clean up any excess silicone.